Cuprate/old_book/src/monero/database/monerod_database.md

 ## Overview of monerod database

-To better understand similarities between Cuprate's database and Monerod one, we first need to take a look at the latter.
-This chapter is just an overview, for more details on each components being addressed see the corresponding sub-chapter.
+> This chapter is just an overview, for more details on each components being addressed see the corresponding sub-chapter.

 ***